cherrypush/cherrypush.com/README.md

 <br />

-Cherry helps you track and manage your technical debt with minimal setup.
+Cherry allows you to track your technical debt with minimal setup.
 You configure the codebase patterns you want to track once.
 Cherry will then run on every commit and report the stats to your dashboard.
-It's really that simple.
+It's that simple.

 ## Getting started